ViBiOh/funtch/README.md

 ### Custom content handler

-By default, **fetch** expose only two methods for reading content : `text()` and `json()`.
+By default, **fetch** exposes only two methods for reading content : `text()` and `json()`.
 Instead of juggling with these methods, **funtch** return content by examining Content-Type header and call one of the two methods.

 You can easily override default content handler by calling `content()` on the build.
-The content handler method [accept a reponse and return a Promise](https://doc.esdoc.org/github.com/ViBiOh/funtch/function/index.html#static-function-readContent).
+The content handler method [accepts a reponse and return a Promise](https://doc.esdoc.org/github.com/ViBiOh/funtch/function/index.html#static-function-readContent).
 Method is also passed to error handler method, in order to read content while identifying error.

 Below an example that parse XML response.